 Over the years, there seems to be a growing confusion about the appropriate size and coat type of the Black Russian Terrier.
 With the many variations being seen today, and with an unclear understanding of the coat, it is understandable why there is ongoing confusion.
 Our hope is to clarify and give guidance to judges and fanciers alike.
 For a look at the complete Illustrated Standard, please go to the Black Russian Terrier Club of America website and purchase the Black Russian Terrier Illustrated Study of the Standard today!

-To understand the Black Russian Terrier, we must first understand what he was bred to do.
+To understand the Black Russian Terrier and the appropriate size and coat type, we must first understand what he was bred to do.
 The Red Star Kennel of Russia aimed to develop a large, brave, strong, and manageable working dog with pronounced guarding instincts.
 These dogs are working dogs in every sense of the word.
 Their history is full of successful missions such as protecting border crossings and military operations, and working in Russian prisons.
 The Black Russian Terrier, in essence, has combined all of the best qualities found in his forefathers—the strength and power from the Rottweiler; the energy and work ethic of the Giant Schnauzer; the kind, gentle nature and reserve of the Newfoundland; and the fun-loving, intelligent, and tenacious disposition of the Airedale.

 According to the AKC breed standard, mature male Black Russian Terriers are to be between 27-30 inches in height, with the desired height between 27 and 29 inches, and mature females are to be between 26-29 inches in height, with the desired height between 26 and 28 inches.
 Maturity is defined as being over the age of 18 months.
 (The FCI standard, which is very similar to the AKC standard, states for males 28-30 inches, no less than 27 inches and no greater than 30.5 inches; and for bitches 26.5 inches and 28.5 inches, and no less than 26 inches and not more than 29 inches.)
 Both the AKC and FCI standards express that height should not exceed 30 inches as this is a serious fault.
 However, here is where it gets tricky for those learning about the breed.
 Also stated in the AKC standard and the FCI standard is that: “Height consideration should not outweigh that of type, proportion, movement and other functional attributes.
 General balance is more important than absolute size.”
 (AKC) and “Slightly taller specimens are tolerated providing they are proportionate and of excellent breed type.”
 (FCI)